MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-enterprise-sync.md

 # Diagnose and fix Microsoft Edge sync issues

 This article provides troubleshooting guidance for the most commonly encountered sync issues.
 It also includes the recommended tools for gathering the logs needed for troubleshooting a sync issue.

-If a user is experiencing an issue syncing browser data across their devices they can try resetting sync.
-[Learn more](edge-learnmore-reset-data-in-cloud.md).
+If a user is experiencing an issue syncing browser data across their devices they can try [resetting sync](edge-learnmore-reset-data-in-cloud.md).
+If this doesn't work, admins or support staff can use the following guidance to fix a sync issue.

 > [!NOTE]
 > Applies to Microsoft Edge version 77 or later unless otherwise noted.